What Does Brexit Mean for Your Pharmacy?

 The Royal Pharmaceutical Society has pledged to continue to work with partners both within and outside the European Union to ensure the UK remains a leader in pharmacy practice and pharmaceutical science.

-Research and international co-operation should be able to continue - but this might change, depending on how any Brexit deal is structured.
+Research and international cooperation should be able to continue - but this might change, depending on the details of the Brexit deal.
+For the most up-to-date information about Brexit and how it might affect your business, check out the government website.

 Authorisation for work

 The NHS depends on people from overseas.
-Around 55,000 of the NHS’s total 1.2 million workforce are EU citizens.
+In fact, over 55,000 of the NHS’s total 1.2 million workforce are EU citizens.
 These numbers make it look as though the free movement of key people will have to be allowed.
 Brexit is not expected to affect the registration status of doctors and pharmaceutical professionals already registered.

 If you or a member of your staff come from overseas, it should be possible to continue work without interruptions.